The watchdogs overseeing the $2.3 trillion U.S. bailout

-Four different watchdogs made up of federal government officials and members of Congress have been created; one key role has not yet been filled.
+Four different watchdogs made up of federal government officials and members of Congress have been created.

 None of these groups will have any direct control over where any of the funds are directed - those decisions are being made by the U.S. Treasury, headed by Steven Mnuchin, with the help of the Small Business Administration, other federal agencies, and outside advisers.